Fifa places worldwide ban on Spurs' Paratici

 BBC Sport's Simon Stone

-The absence of Fabio Paritici's name from the statement confirming Antonio Conte's exit that Tottenham released on Sunday night was taken by some as evidence the Italian's tenure was in the balance too.
+The absence of Fabio Paratici's name from the statement confirming Antonio Conte's exit that Tottenham released on Sunday night was taken by some as evidence the Italian's tenure was in the balance too.

-That seemed to be answered by Paritici's statement to Tottenham club media yesterday.
+That seemed to be answered by Paratici's statement to Tottenham club media yesterday.

-Yet the rallying cry came with an asterisk because chairman Daniel Levy must have known this development was inevitable from the moment Paritici was given his 30-month ban by the Italian FA in January.
+Yet the rallying cry came with an asterisk because chairman Daniel Levy must have known this development was inevitable from the moment Paratici was given his 30-month ban by the Italian FA in January.

-Paritici says he has done nothing wrong and Juventus continue to protest their innocence, but this must be decided through an appeal and the resolution will not be swift.
+Paratici says he has done nothing wrong and Juventus continue to protest their innocence, but this must be decided through an appeal and the resolution will not be swift.

 It puts more attention on Levy, the top flight's longest-serving chairperson, who has a massive call to make over Conte's replacement, as well as the future of Harry Kane and the need to steady Spurs' ship to give them a chance of making the top four.